GiulioRossetti/ndlib/README.md

 ## Documentation

-For examples, tutorials and an complete reference visit the project documentation website on [ReadTheDocs](http://ndlib.readthedocs.io).
+For examples, tutorials and a complete reference visit the project documentation website on [ReadTheDocs](http://ndlib.readthedocs.io).

 ## Collaborate with us!